INSIDE THIS ARTICLE

 Workplace confidentiality is a top priority for your small business.

 You worked tirelessly to get your business to where it is today and it would be tragic if your private corporate information gets leaked and your competitors got their hands on your trade secrets and business strategies.
 Who knows what kind of negative impact that could have on your business?

 You also have confidential information that your clients entrusted you to protect.
 Failing to protect your clients’ information is one of the most effective ways to lose clients and prevent future prospects from doing business with you.
-A recent study has shown that 64% of customers say they’re unlikely to work with companies that have experienced a breach.
+A study by Gemalto found that 64% of customers are unlikely to work with companies that have experienced a breach.